Care and Maintenance: Laminated Bench Tops

-- A wiping over with a clean soft damp cloth should be sufficient to keep all decorative surfaces clean and remove spills and greasy spots, using a circular cleaning motion - Taking care not to rub too hard.
+- A wiping over with a clean, soft, damp cloth should be sufficient to keep all decorative surfaces clean.
+Remove spills and greasy spots, using a circular cleaning motion - Taking care not to rub too hard.

-To remove heavy build-up of dirt use cleaners such as Mr Muscle, Windex or Ajax Spray n Wipe spray cleaners.
+To remove heavy build-up of dirt, use spray cleaners such as Mr Muscle, Windex or Ajax Spray n Wipe.

 - Streaky marks may sometimes show on dark colours after cleaning.
 An all-purpose cleaner such as Windex spray cleaner or Ajax Spray n Wipe usually removes them.